Wednesday of the 13th Week of Matthew

 Listen to an audio podcast of this commentary at https://www.spreaker.com/user/youngfaithradio/matt13wed

 In today’s Gospel, we see both the Lord’s friends and His enemies stating that He is possessed.

 Does not the same thing occur to us Orthodox Christians?
 We have friends and relatives, both non-Orthodox and nominal Orthodox (or even those who claim to be pious!), who try to dissuade us from a Gospel mindset, an otherworldly life, because they believe that it is bad for us, something evil.
 It interferes with having a “good life,” and being our friends they want us to have a “good life.”
 They think that we are victims of evil.
 We have enemies who hate the Faith and claim that we are not mere victims but active servants of evil.
-Which kind of person, one wonders, does the greater harm to us?
-Often, perhaps, it is our friends, because we are more inclined to listen to them.
+Which kind of person, one wonders, does us greater harm?
+Often, perhaps, it is the former kind, because we are more inclined to listen to them.

-If we, who are Orthodox – and moreover trying to do something about our delusion – are nonetheless frequently mistaken about what is going on, what about all the other people out there?
+If we, who are Orthodox and moreover trying to do something about it (however feebly), are frequently in delusion, what about all the other people out there?
 In other words, why should we listen to them?
 I do not mean that they cannot teach us how to grow vegetables or drive a car or do algebra.
-I mean that they cannot give direction to our lives.
-They cannot advise us as to what it is all about.
+I mean that they cannot give us our life orientation.
+They cannot advise us as to “what it is all about.”
 Let us not be swayed when they claim that we are out of our minds.
 Of course we are, but we know the way back into our minds, and we are trying to go there.
-They too are out of their minds, but they do not know the way back in, and they cannot show it to us.
+They too are out of their minds, but they do not know the way, and they cannot show it to us.

-O Lord, only Truth and only Way, deliver us from delusion, heal our fragmented minds and divided wills, and keep us on the straight path to Thee, Who art our only Life!
+O Lord, only Truth and only Way, deliver us from delusion, heal our fragmented minds and divided wills, and keep us on the straight path to Thee our Life!
 Amen.